Nicoleta Popa, Physiotherapist at Teladoc Health UK, shares useful insight into what is meant by evidence based practice.

 Evidence-based practice isn’t something that remains constant over time.
 It’s constantly evolving as new research emerges, replacing older tests and treatments with ones that are more effective, accurate, and safer.

-Evidence-based practice guidelines (PGs) comprise the concrete and specific steps required to implement various interventions (medical or psychosocial) that credible research indicates are first-choice treatments for specific problems or areas of concern.
+Evidence based practice guidelines (PGs) comprise the concrete and specific steps required to implement various interventions (medical or psychosocial) that credible research indicates are first-choice treatments for specific problems or areas of concern.
 PGs are also referred to as practice protocols, treatment algorithms, or clinical pathways.

 Related link